1908:

 The City of Dallas awards the lease to a group of Dallas arts supporters led by Jo Kurth Jagoda.
 Formed as the Turtle Creek Center for the Arts, the group includes the Greater Dallas Youth Orchestra and the Shakespeare Festival of Dallas.
 Founding board of directors: Jo Kurth Jagoda, Sam J. Dealey, and William P. Murchison, Jr.

-Named American Water Landmark
+Named Dallas Landmark and American Water Landmark

 Renovation Begins